-Monroe County Alt Monroe County Alternative Transportation Survey 2017 Monroe County Alternative Transportation Survey 2017 #11 COMPLETE Collector: Started: Last Modified: Time Spent: IP Address: Web Link 1 (Web Link) Tuesday, November 14, 2017 9, 21:10 PM On: 18.55 99.137.51.104 Q4 if we gave you \$10 million to spend on alternative transportation, how would you choose to spend it and who would be involved?
-I might spend it on the dedicated bike bridge across I-88, because I'm not sure how else that project might be funded.
-Page 1 Q1 What aspects of past decade?
-What I've noticed improvemen Q1 What aspects of alternative transportation throughout Monroe County have you seen improvement in over the past decade?
+Monroe County Alternative Transportation Survey 2017 Monroe County Alternative Transportation Survey 2017 Q4 if we gave you \$10 million to spend on alternative transportation, how would you choose to spend it and who would be involved? would be involved?
+I might spend it on the decleated bite bridge acress I-69, because I'm not sure how else that project might be funded.
+Last Modified: I uescay, November 14, 2017 9.40,06 PM Time Spent: 00.18.55 IP Address: 99.137.51.104 Page 1 Q1 What aspects of alternative transportation throughout Monroe Countly have you seen improvement in over the past decade?
 What aspects should be a focus for improvement in the future?
-I've noticed improvements in new multi-use paths, cityfocunty bike map.
-Specifically, I've had go partial multi-use path th Specifically, I've had good experiences biking to some appointments at the NW YMCA.
-I appreciated the improved L69 crossing and the partial multi-use path that was available on the way out.
-I approciate that there are some strides towar bike routes to commute to or from Ellettsville. approciate that there are some strides towards a better bike connection to Ellettsville.
-I have had soveral people ask me about better bike routes to commute to or from Elletsville.
-Looking forward, some suggestions: suggestions: Safe crossings of I-I dedicated bike jood brid dedicated bike jood brid there are some shon two miles of 446 headin options for queter route The County might as ride shares for longer tri for shares for longer tride shares for longer trides the states for longer trides shares for longer trides. • Safe crossings of 168 are important.
-Besides the bise/ped facilities in the 168 plans, I endorse the Biboninigton Bike Club plan for a dedicated bike/ped bridge over 1-68.
-As a low-stross facility, I think it would be popular with the many residents on the west side of 1-69 that need to commune the relatively shord clistance to downlown Bloomington or IU.
-There are some short stretches of read with little to no shoulder that would be of considerable interest to cyclists, including: the last two miss of 448 heading down to the lake, 46 out to Acr Creek and 45 out to at least Mt.
-Glead.
-Further out into the country, there are options for quieter routes, but to enter or exit Broomington, these road sections are pinch points.
-The County might also consider a Transportation Demand Management Solution to help people find carpool, vampool or "schoolpool" ride shares for longer trips.
-A TDM solution named Rided-migos is located at 501 N. Morton Street near some county offices.
-Q2 Describe how yo effective and access Q2 Describe how you envision all sectors of the community (i.e. public, private, non-profit) working toward a more effective and accessible alternative transportation network?
-The county would do we multi-use development a singlo-use sprawl.
-The county would do well to also encourage the same kind of "Smart Growth" principles that Bloomington is using to encourage dense multi-use development and avoid sprawi.
-Another "village center" that's dense, walkable and bikeable could be encouraged, opposed to single-use sprawi.
-Q3 What mechanisms can system in Monroe County?
-Q3 What mechanisms can be put in place to allow for the development of a multi-modal alternative transportation system in Monroe County?
-There are lot of related starter mechanism is to Portland: "Joyride: Ped There are lot of related issues.
-See the book "Suburban Nation: The Rise of Sprawl and Decline of the American Dream".
-A good starder mechanism is to have steady funding for the projects, as planner Mia Birk describes in her book about the rise of cycling in Portland: "Joyndo: Podeling Toward a Healthy Plannel".
+I've noliced improvements in new multi-use paths, city/county bike map.
+Specifically, if we had good experiences biking to some appointments at the NW YMCA.
+I appreciated the improved I-69 crossing and the partial multi-use path that was available on the way out.
+I approciate that there are some strides towards a better bike connection to Ellettsville.
+I have had several poople ask me about better bike routes to commute to or from Ellettsville.
+Looking forward, some suggestions: Safe crossings of L69 are important.
+Besides the bikelped facilities in the L69 plans, I endorse the Bloomington Bike Club plan for a dedicated bike/ped bridge over L69.
+As a low-stress facility, I think it would be popular with the many residents on the west side of L69 that need to commute the realizively short distance to downtown Bloomington or IU.
+There are some short stretches of read with little to no shoulder that would be of considerable interest to cyclists, including: the last two miles of 446 heading down to the 4,6 out to Kar Creek and 45 out to at least.
+Further out into the country, there are options for quieter routes, but to enter or exit Bloomington, these rand sections are pinch points.
+The County might also consider a transportation Demand Management Solution to holp poople find carpool, vanpool or "schoolpool" rido shares for bloomington.
+Q2 Describe how you envision all sectors of the community (i.e. public, private, non-profit) working toward a more effective and accessible alternative transportation network?
+The county would do well to also encourage the same kind of "Smart Growth" principles that Bloomington is using to ancourage dense multi-use development and avoid sprawt.
+Another "village center" that's dense, walkable and bikeable could be encouraged, opposed to single-use sprawt. ${f Q3}$ What mechanisms can be put in place to allow for the development of a multi-modal alternative transportation system in Monroe County?
+There are lot of related issues.
+See the book "Surburban Nation: The Rise of Spraw and Decline of the American Dream".
+A good starter mechanism is to have steady funding for the projects, as planner Mia Birk describes in her book about the rise of cycling in Portland.
+"Joyride: Podaling Toward a Healthy Planet".
 11/16 12/16